przeprogramowani/10x-http-client/README.md

 A simple Node.js wrapper for superagent with built-in random delay (3-5 seconds) for all requests.

-## Important Node
+## ⚠ Important Note

+- Educational purposes only.
-This package is not for production use.
-It is a simple wrapper for superagent with built-in random delay for all requests.
-Educational purposes only.
+- This package is NOT for production use.
+- It is a simple wrapper for superagent with built-in random delay for all requests.

 ## Installation